 My career is that of a scientist, studying how microbes cause disease (by poking and prodding them), and trying to use that knowledge to create something good, whether that is a new medical treatment of the disease, or something new altogether.
 I always want to know "why?".

 It's still not enough, to simply go out and see for me.
 I want to talk about it, to see how other people see these places, their worlds, and learn from their experiences.
-For this, I'm actively in the photography club on campus, a group where one can talk artistically, technically, or listen to the art of exploring light.

 Some of my work: